Famous Last Words: Interviews Gone Wrong

 - How many people have held the position in the past several years?
 Knowing how many people have been in your job and why they left can offer you great insights.
 You'll want to know if they were promoted or quit altogether.

-If you want more interview tips or job search advice please visit Military.com’s Career Center or Veteran Career Network.
+If you want more interview tips or job search advic, visit Military.com’s Veteran Jobs Center.